open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.2/InteroperableConvEnvSpec.md

   * _bye_ - Ignore this event from another assistant.
   * _requestManifest_ - Return a minimal manifest that meets the manifest schema.
   * _publishManifest_ - Ignore this event if you did not ask for a manifest.
-  * _findAssistant_ - Return your own URL as a candidate in a _candidateAssistant_ event.
+  * _findAssistant_ - Return your own URL as a candidate servicingManifest in a _candidateAssistants_ event.
-  * _candidateAssistant_ - Ignore this event if you did not ask for a recommendation.
+  * _candidateAssistants_ - Ignore this event if you did not ask for a recommendation.

 #### 2.2 Minimal Conversation Floor Manager Behaviors
 OVON-compliant conversation floor managers (including host browsers) agents must support all types in order to be considered fully compliant.\